 Fair Water Connections (FWC) is a membership association open to individuals and organisations.FWC offers a range of membership types.
 The main categories are:-•Full Member, and•Enhanced MemberMembership is also available to organisations and individuals who do not require support services.All members receive general information and updates covering competitive water connections work.
-Full/enhanced members can attend briefings, input into consultations and to prioritise the work of FWC.Members are receiving support helping them prepare for the major changes in England from April 2018 to water connection charging.
-This cover both new mains and services.
+Full/enhanced members can attend briefings, input into consultations and to prioritise the work of FWC.Members are receiving ongoing support to help them work through major changes to water connection charging.
+Also Follow FWC comments on Twitter

 Help and Advice

 Advice available to Fair Water Connections members covers:•Legislative provision•Contestable and Non-contestable Works•Equivalence - water company v competitive provision•Cost apportionment and phasing•Service connections•Surety requirements•Allowable charges•Basis for disputing unfair terms and conditionFWC members are also provided with assistance, on a site specific basis, to challenge concerns they have about imposed terms and conditions.Follow link for more about available help and advice.Follow the News and Update link for more about what FWC has been doing and other water self-lay related news.

 News and Updates

 There is much currently happening which impacts on self-lay provision.•Water companies should be working to a new standardised Code of Practice.•(English) companies should be publishing on their website all the information, forms etc. SLPs need to work in their area.
 (Some have much still to do!).•All (English) companies have published their local connection charging framework (based on new Ofwat Rules).
 These significantly change Infrastructure Charges and asset payments.•(English) companies need to provide “appropriate redress” when they fail to achieve minimum service levels. •Consultation on updating teh arrangements applying to ‘Welsh’ companies is about to start.FWC is working for the water self-lay community on all of these.